Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 If this is the first time you are logging into the Snowflake UI, you will be prompted to enter your account name or account URL that you were given when you acquired a trial.
 The account URL contains your [account name](https://docs.snowflake.com/en/user-guide/connecting.html#your-snowflake-account-name) and potentially the region.
 You can find your account URL in the email that was sent to you after you signed up for the trial.

-Click `Sign-in` and you will be prompted for your user name and password.
+Click `Sign-in` and you will be prompted for your username and password.

 > aside positive
 >  If this is not the first time you are logging into the Snowflake UI, you should see a "Select an account to sign into" prompt and a button for your account name listed below it.
-Click the account you wish to access and you will be prompted for your user name and password (or another authentication mechanism).
+Click the account you wish to access and you will be prompted for your username and password (or another authentication mechanism).

 ### Increase Your Account Permission
 The Snowflake web interface has a lot to offer, but for now, switch your current role from the default `SYSADMIN` to `ACCOUNTADMIN`.
 This increase in permissions will allow you to create shared databases from Snowflake Marketplace listings.